Moments of primes in progressions to a large modulus

 \section{Abstract}

-Assuming a uniform variant of the Hardy–Littlewood prime $k$-tuple conjecture, we compute moments of the number of primes not exceeding $N$ in arithmetic progressions to a common large modulus $q$ as $a \Mod{q}$ varies.
-As a consequence, depending on the size of $\varphi(q)$ with respect to $N$, the prime count exhibits a Gaussian or Poissonian law.
-An interesting byproduct is that the least prime in arithmetic progressions follows an exponential distribution, where some unexpected discrepancies are observed for smooth $q$.
+Assuming a uniform $q$-variant of the prime $k$-tuple conjecture, we compute moments of the number of primes in arithmetic progressions to a large modulus $q$ as the residue classes vary.
+Consequently, depending on the size of $\varphi(q)$, the prime count follows either a Gaussian or a Poisson distribution.
+In particular, the least prime in progressions follows an exponential distribution, with some unexpected discrepancies observed for smooth moduli.